bennylope/pygeocodio/README.rst

 * Reverse geocode an individual geographic point
 * Batch reverse geocode up to 10,000 points at a time

-The service is limited to U.S. addresses for the time being.
+The service is limited to U.S. and Canada addresses for the time being.

 Read the complete `Geocodio documentation <http://geocod.io/docs/>`_ for service documentation.